Who is Multisensory Math for?

 How much does it COST?
 View our packages!

 As a parent myself, I get annoyed when websites hide pricing on their website.
 I refuse to do that with you!

-Kara and I are trained in multisensory math techniques which are very different from what mainstream tutoring centers use.
+Our team is trained in multisensory math techniques which are very different from what mainstream tutoring centers use.
 We don't believe in doing drill n' kill math but instead work within a framework called CRA.